Bereg County: Geography

 Bereg county shared borders with the Austrian crownland Galicia (now in Poland and Ukraine) and the Hungarian counties Máramaros, Ugocsa, Szatmár, Szabolcs and Ung.
 It was situated between the Carpathian Mountains in the north and the river Tisza in the south.
-Its area was 3788 km² around 1910.
+Its area was 3788 km2 around 1910.

 History

 Bereg is one of the oldest counties in Hungary.
 In 1920 the Treaty of Trianon assigned most of the territory to Czechoslovakia.
 The southwestern part remained in Hungary and the county of Szatmár-Ugocsa-Bereg was created in 1923.

 Following the First Vienna Award Szatmár County was recreated, thus Bereg-Ugocsa county was created with Beregszász as capital.
 In 1939, after the breakup of Czechoslovakia the complete county was occupied and annexed by Hungary, however the redeemed territories of the former county remained separate as the administrative branch offices of Bereg.

 After the Second Vienna Award, the county was recreated again.

-After World War II, the most of the territory of Bereg county became part of the Soviet Union, Ukrainian SSR, Zakarpattia Oblast.
+After World War II, most of the territory of Bereg county became part of the Soviet Union, Ukrainian SSR, Zakarpattia Oblast.
 The remainder was merged into the newly formed Szatmár-Bereg County.
 In 1950 it became part of Szabolcs-Szatmár County, which was renamed in 1990 to Szabolcs-Szatmár-Bereg.

 Since 1991, when the Soviet Union split up, the Zakarpattya region is part of Ukraine.